Tree-Based Methods

 2. Apply cost complexity pruning to the large tree to obtain a sequence of best subtrees, as a function of \alpha

-• there is a unique smallest subtree T_\alpha that minimises C_\alpha(T)
+• there is a unique subtree T_\alpha that minimises C_\alpha(T)

 3. Use K-fold cross-validation to choose \alpha